lheimbs/probemon/README.md

                                   given but no debugging.

   --debug / --no-debug            Enable debugging output.
+  --channel TEXT                  Pass an argument string for the module
+                                  'wifi_channel'.
+This will set the wifi
+                                  adapters channel for collection.
+It can also be run directly by calling the module 'wifi_channel'.
+Allowed arguments: ['set',
+                                  'scan', 'hop', 'auto', 'search',
+                                  'hop_async_no_sniff', '--all', '--2ghz', '--
+                                  5ghz', '--all-channels', '--popular', '--
+                                  populated', '--time', '--random'].
+To
+                                  specify the ssid for 'search', prefix the ssid with <SSID:> (without brackets).
+                                  Interface is passed through!

   --maclookup-api-key TEXT        Maclookup API key to use with macaddress.io
                                   api.